 First, let me say I love Angry Mom.
 She has no problem telling it like she sees it, and oftentimes she’s freaking out over something that is legitimately enraging.
 So kudos to her, and keep it up.
 But I have to worry about her blood pressure sometimes.
 And other times, it does seem like she gets a little worked up over something that doesn’t seem like such a big deal.
 But I will never unfollow Angry Mom.
 She’s too entertaining, too self-preserving, and too awesome.
 And she would kill me if she found out.

 So these are the six moms you find on Facebook, though I’m sure there are more I have yet to meet, and a lot of moms overlap in several categories.
 In many ways, we all complete each other to make Facebook a hot mess of self-love, networking, and camaraderie.
 And it’s fun, entertaining, and pretentious, just like most moms.
 So to all the Facebook moms out there, don’t ever change.
-Although we are doomed to evolve eventually, 2016 is shaping up to be a pretty stellar year on social media, and I haven’t seen a new selfie on my feed in the past 90 minutes, so it’s go time!
+Although we are doomed to evolve eventually, it’s shaping up to be a pretty stellar time on social media, and I haven’t seen a new selfie on my feed in the past 90 minutes, so it’s go time!

 About the Author

-Celeste is a mom to a toddler and expecting another boy in 2016, and loves to write about the good, bad, and the “what the heck am I doing??” parts of motherhood.
+Celeste is a mom to a toddler and expecting another boy and loves to write about the good, bad, and the “what the heck am I doing??” parts of motherhood.
 She is also a marketing professional, which has armed her with bountiful experience in cleaning up poop and managing temper tantrums.
 Follow her blog at And What a Mom!